Published on February 23rd, 2016 | by Grant Barnard0

 - Water-based primers will typically dry to a harder film than any alkyd primer will.
 However the water based primers also don’t block stains as much.
 If you are using a very light color, you are best to apply two coats of primer.

 - Shellac or BIN primer is an alcohol based primer that blocks and bonds VERY well.
 However the drawbacks are that BIN primer will run very easily, the smell is horrible, and its not water or heat tolerant so it will not work well around the stove and especially the dishwasher area.

 All The Information You’ll Find On The Internet – AND The Fallacies

 Many things are said on the internet.
-A good friend of mine always says… “Don’t believe EVERYTHING you read on the internet.
+A good friend of mine always says… “Don’t believe EVERYTHING you read on the internet.”
 The first piece of information that you’ll find is that you should be using an oil or “alkyd” topcoat paint to level out best on your kitchen cabinets.
-Although this WAS true, today a good oil based topcoat is very hard to find and will also be very high in VOC’s.
 Lower VOC and lower sheen oil paints are generally alkyd and these are the greener option of oil based paints.
 All oil based paints lack in flexibility which is needed for cabinet painting and they also will yellow in sunlight and heat, so expect for the area around your oven to yellow and become very brittle in years to come.

 What Cabinet Paint Do We Use

 We have tested EVERY paint system that could ever be thought of.
 We use a mixture of these based on our experience of which cabinets have which challenges.
 This is enough information to write a book so we cannot include every bit of it.
 For the best results hire a professional kitchen cabinet painting company.
-If you are in the Indianapolis Area consider hiring us, Grants Painting, to do your cabinet painting project.
+If you are in the Indianapolis Area consider hiring Grants Painting for your cabinet painting project.